rebelsky/sams-assorted-musings-reflections/proofpoint-threat-responses-2026-07-24.md

 Oops!
 Forgot to mention that TLDR also includes silly emojis in their subject lines.
 They get even more annoying when they get repeated that many times.

-In any case, Proofpoint (our security software) has decided that a newsletter about security is malicious.
+In any case, Proofpoint (our primary email security software) has decided that a newsletter about security is malicious.
 Perhaps that's not surprising: A security newsletter is likely to have content that matches keywords for potential security issues.

 Every time this happens, I wonder what particular issues caused the threat analysis to trigger today.
 Why was [today's digest](https://tldr.tech/infosec/2026-07-24) so much worse than yesterday's, or the day before's, or most before that?
 As I said, it only happens once every month or so.
 Is it that CVE‑2026‑46331 is mentioned explicitly?
 That chicken is involved?
 That some path names used for hacks appear in the digest?
 I suppose I'll never know.
 And I shouldn't really care.